You click around the web every day and cookies follow you everywhere.

 Step 3: Your browser saves the information.

-Your browser receives this cookie data and stores it as a tiny text file on your device.
-Different browsers handle this differently, but the result is the same.
-The data sits there waiting for the next time you visit that site.
+Your browser grabs that cookie data and stores it as a tiny text file on your device.
+Sure, different browsers handle things slightly differently, but the end result?
+Same.
+The data just sits there, waiting for your next visit to that site.

 Step 4: The handshake repeats.

-Next time you visit that same website, your browser automatically sends the cookie data back to the server with your request.
-The server reads it and knows exactly who you are and what you were doing last time.
+When you go back to that website, your browser automatically sends the cookie data along with your request.
+The server reads it and knows who you are, and what you were doing last time.

 That’s how you stay logged in.
 That’s how your shopping cart remembers what you added.
 That’s how websites know you’ve been there before.